Lawsuit Seeks Overdue Protection for Rare Siskiyou Mountain Salamander

 In March 2018 the Environmental Protection Information Center, Center for Biological Diversity, Klamath-Siskiyou Wildlands Center and Cascadia Wildlands filed a formal petition asking the Fish and Wildlife Service to protect the Siskiyou Mountains salamander under the Endangered Species Act.
 A 90-day finding on the listing petition was due in June 2018, and a 12-month was due in March 2019.

-The best habitat for the Siskiyou Mountains salamander (Plethodon stormi) is stabilized rock talus in old-growth forest, especially areas covered with thick moss.
+Background The best habitat for the Siskiyou Mountains salamander (Plethodon stormi) is stabilized rock talus in old-growth forest, especially areas covered with thick moss.
 Mature forest canopy helps maintain a cool and stable moist microclimate where the salamanders can thrive.

 There are two distinct populations of Siskiyou Mountains salamanders, separated by the mountain range’s crest.
 A larger northern population lives in the Applegate River drainage in southern Oregon, while the smaller, southern population is in California’s Klamath River drainage.
 Most known Siskiyou Mountains salamander locations are on public lands managed by the BLM and Forest Service.